Ten Positive Aspects of a Celiac Disease Diagnosis

 1. You are diagnosed

-It is estimated that 2.5 million people in the United States have celiac disease and are undiagnosed.
+It is estimated that 2.5 million people in the USA have celiac disease and are undiagnosed.
 Diagnosis is the first step to wellness.
 Be grateful for your path to diagnosis, whether you requested testing or someone else thought to test you.

 2. You feel better and have more energy